Best Mortgage Rates in Edmonton

 It’s important to note that the Bank of Canada (BoC) has been increasing overnight lending rates since spring of 2022.
 While these rates reflect the interest banks charge to lend money to each other, they have an impact on mortgage rates as well.

 In most cases, the overnight rate set by the BoC has the biggest effect on variable rate mortgages.
 When the BoC increases the overnight rate, variable rate mortgages become more expensive.
 Conversely when the BoC decreases the rate, carrying a variable rate mortgage becomes less expensive.
-But fixed rates have gone up as well.
+But How to compare Edmonton mortgage rates from top lenders

 If you are searching for the best mortgage rate in Edmonton that fits your budget, rest assured you've landed in the right place.
 RATESDOTCA lets you see the best mortgage rate from leading lenders and mortgage brokers in the Edmonton area.
 All you need to do is enter your mortgage requirements such as mortgage amount, home value, term, etc., and we’ll instantly bring you an array of rates and lenders that meet your criteria.